denfrost/AudioSpline/README.md

 ## Supported Engine Versions
 4.26 / 4.25

-## Supported Platforms
-Win 32, Win 64, MacOS, Playstation 4 and Xbox one.

 ## How to install the Plugin
 After you download the repository, extract the zip archive.
 Your Project can be either a C++ Project or a Blueprint Project.